Requirements and Mistakes: HIPAA De-Identification

 This is another common confusion point.

 A limited data set is not the same as de-identified data.
-A limited data set may still contain some dates and limited geographic information, and it still requires a data use agreement.
+A limited data set may still contain some dates and limited geographic information.
+It requires a data use agreement.
+Organizations sometimes use limited-data-set logic while calling the result de-identified.
+That is a category error, and it matters.
+If the data is partially stripped and still depends on controlled use restrictions, you may not be in de-identified territory at all.

 Operational Uses That Deserve Review